Bank of England Base Rate – useful information

 The Bank of England can increase or decrease the official Base Rate.
 The current rate can be found on the Bank of England’s website.Back to top

-How will I know if my interest rate is linked to the Base Rate?
+How will I know if my interest rates are linked to the Bank of England Base Rate?

-Why is my standard interest rate linked to the Bank of England Base rate?
+Why are my standard interest rates linked to the Bank of England Base Rate?

 The Base Rate set by the Bank of England directly affects our costs of lending.
 It is therefore one of the things we consider when setting interest rates on our credit cards.

-When the Bank of England changes the Base Rate, your rate will change.
+If your rates are linked to Base Rate and the Bank of England changes the Base Rate, your standard interest rates will change.
 It’s a simple and fair way to reflect the change in our costs.Back to top

 How often can the Base Rate change?

-The Base Rate is reviewed monthly by the Bank of England, and often stays at the same level.
-In special circumstances it can make emergency changes at any time.Back to top
+The Base Rate is reviewed regularly by the Bank of England, and may stay the same for long periods of time.Back to top

 How will a change in the Bank of England Base Rate affect me?

-If the Bank of England changes the Base Rate, your Standard Interest Rate will increase or decrease in line with this change.
-The change to your rate will be effective from the last working day of the month in which the Bank of England announcement is made.
+If your rates are linked to Base Rate and the Bank of England changes the Base Rate, your standard interest rates will increase or decrease in line with this change.
+The change to your rates will be effective from the next working day after the Bank of England announcement is made.

-Changes to your monthly payments will be effective from the statement in the month following the change in the Base Rate.
+Changes to your monthly payments will be effective from the next statement after the change in the Base Rate.
 Your monthly statement will always show you how much you need to pay and by when.Back to top

 How will I know when the Bank of England Base Rate is changing?